-Statistical Data

-Financial Report 14

-Initial Claims Received and Paid 15

-Statistical Data 16

-Approved Initial Claims by Primary Offense 17

-Award Summary in History of Program 17

-Claims Received by County 18

-Approved Claims Disbursements by County 19

-Claims Processed by Gender, Age, Ethnicity 20

-Breakdown of Not-Approved Claims by Reason 21

-Claims Received History 21

-Exhibits

-Statute, Code of Alabama 1975, Section 15-23-1 et seq 22

-30

-Organizational Chart 42

-Crime Clock 43

-hillip Brown was appointed to the Commission by Governor Robert Bentley in December 2012.
+Commissioners Executive Director Mission and History Funding Application What Happens Staff Organizational Chart Publication 2 3 4 6 8 10 12 14 15 Statistical Data Financial Report Initial Claims Received and Paid Statistical Data Approved Initial Claims by Primary Offense Award Summary in History of Program Claims Received by County Approved Claims Disbursements by County Claims Processed by Gender, Age, Ethnicity Breakdown of Not-Approved Claims by Reason Claims Received History 16 17 18 19 19 20 21 22 23 23 Exhibits Statute, Code of Alabama 1975, Section 15-23-1 et seq 24 30 hillip Brown was appointed to the Commission by Governor Robert Bentley in December 2012.
 He was born in Detroit Michigan, and was raised in Elba, Alabama.
 He is a graduate of Faulkner University in Montgomery, Alabama where he holds a Bachelor's Degree in Ministry and Biblical Studies.
 He is currently pursuing a Master's Degree in Education Administration.
 Phillip Brown is the state chairman for the Alabama Minority Republican Party and is a steering committee member for the Alabama Republican Party.
 He is the minister for Forestdale Church of Christ in Birmingham, Alabama.
 His work carries him beyond the pulpit into the classroom of everyday life.
-He works as a teacher for the Jefferson County Board of Education and feels that his calling is ay Norris was appointed to the Commission as the Law Enforcement representative October 14, 2011, by Governor Robert Bentley.
-He was elected Sheriff of Clarke County in 2010 and took office January 18, 2011.
-Sheriff Norris began his service in law enforcement as a member of the Clarke County Sheriff's Posse.
-During this time, he progressed from a Reserve Deputy, to Patrol Officer, to Chief of Police, to Deputy Sheriff K9 Officer, to investigator for the Fourth Circuit District Attorney.
-Sheriff Norris graduated from the Jefferson County Law Enforcement Academy in Birmingham.
-Because Sheriff Norris was a victim of violent crime when he was shot in 2000, he is committed to assisting other crime victims who have suffered immeasurable loss.
-He is active in many civic and community organizations in Clarke County and is a member of Liberty Baptist Church of Thomasville.
-Sheriff Norris resides in Fulton, Alabama.
-He has two daughters, Ali and Rachel.
+He works as a teacher for the Jefferson County Board of Education and feels that his calling is to help shape the hearts and minds of young people who face a world for which they are not fully prepared.
+He is married to the former Diane Jones of Birmingham, Alabama.
+They currently reside in the Birmingham area with their youngest daughter.
+They have five older daughters and often enjoy the company of their four grandchildren.

+illiam G. (Billy) Sharp, Jr. was appointed to the Commission by Governor Robert Bentley in December 2014.
+He is a veteran of the Korean War, and served three years active duty in the U.S. Army.
+He also served for over 20 years as a member of the Alabama National Guard.
+Commissioner Sharp is a graduate of the University of Alabama where he received a Bachelor's Degree in Education.
+Mr. Sharp has over 40 years of dedicated service in the field of Law Enforcement.
+He attended the University of Alabama Law Enforcement Academy, and holds the distinction of being the oldest person to attend and graduate from the FBI National Academy at the age of 66.
+He was a Deputy Warden at Donaldson Prison for 3 years, and worked for over 35 years as an investigator at the Alabama Criminal Justice Information Center.
+In addition, he shared his vast knowledge and experience with others as an adjunct instructor at A.P.O.S.T Police Academy for 37 years in Tuscaloosa, Alabama.
+He continues his work with A.P.O.S.T by currently serving as one of the agency's Commissioners.
+In 2013, Governor Bentley appointed him Sheriff of Tuscaloosa County, Alabama.
+He and his wife Jacqueline have been married since 1955.
+They have three children and six grandchildren.
+He is a Life Deacon at First Baptist Church in Tuscaloosa, Alabama, where he has been a member since 1945.